pikasTech/pikadoc-en/docs/source/contribute_to_stdlib.md

 The Docker-based development environment can be installed with one click, and the development environment is guaranteed to be consistent for all developers.

-The Docker-based development environment can be installed with one click and all developers' development environments are the same.

 ### Build Docker container

 Please make sure you have installed Docker on the host: